hasibi/EntityLinkingInQueries-ELQ/README.md

 Qrel files are categorised into two groups:

-- *Rank-based* under ``qrels/SM/``: The qrels are meant for evaluation semantic mapping using rank-based metrics.
+- *Rank-based* under ``qrels/SM/``: The qrels are meant for evaluating semantic mapping using rank-based metrics.
 They are in standard TREC format.
 Specifically, the results of Table 4 in the paper are evaluated against ``qrels_SM_YSQLE.txt``.
 - *Set-based* under ``qrels/IF/``: The qrels are used to evaluate interpretation finding using set-based metrics.
 The format is compatible with the evaluation scripts and used for results presented in Tables 5 and 6 of the paper.